Proof of some Littlewood identities conjectured by Lee, Rains and Warnaar

 \subsection{A bounded analogue of Theorem~\ref{Thm_q=t}}

 Bounded Littlewood identities are generalisations of ordinary Littlewood identities in which the largest part of the indexing partition has an upper bound, say $m$, such that sending $m$ to infinity recovers an ordinary (unbounded) Littlewood identity.
-The first example of such an identity was discovered by Macdonald \cite{Macdonald79} where he used a bounded analogue of \eqref{Eq_classical1} to prove the MacMahon and Bender--Knuth conjectures on plane partitions \cite{BK72,MacMahon99}.
+The first example of such an identity was discovered by Macdonald \cite[\S1.5]{Macdonald79} where he used a bounded analogue of \eqref{Eq_classical1} to prove the MacMahon and Bender--Knuth conjectures on plane partitions \cite{BK72,MacMahon99}.
 Bounded analogues of the remaining two classical identities \eqref{Eq_classical2} and \eqref{Eq_classical3} were obtained by D\'esarm\'enien, Proctor and Stembridge \cite{Des86,Proctor90,Stembridge90} and Okada \cite{Okada98} respectively.
 A host of other bounded identities for Hall--Littlewood and Macdonald polynomials may be found in \cite{RW21} and references therein.
-We now state the bounded analogue of Theorem~\ref{Thm_q=t}. \begin{theorem} For $m, n$ nonnegative integers,
+For further discussion of the history of bounded Littlewood identities see \cite{HKKO23}.
+We now state the bounded analogue of Theorem~\ref{Thm_q=t}. \begin{theorem} For nonnegative integers $m$ and $n$,

 and